Augmentations, reduced ideal point gluings and compact type degenerations of curves: Reduced ideal point gluing of curves

 \subsection{Reduced ideal point gluing of curves}

 In the rest of this section we discuss the subcategory of~$\Db(C_1,C_2)$ defined as follows:

-\begin{definition} Let~$\Db(C_1,C_2)$ be an ideal point gluing of two smooth curves and let~$\cE \in \Db(C_1,C_2)$ be the exotic exceptional object constructed in Theorem~\ref{thm:exotic-exceptional-curves}.
+\begin{definition} Let~$\Db(C_1,C_2)$ be an ideal point gluing of two smooth proper curves as in Definition~\ref{def:point-gluing} and let~$\cE \in \Db(C_1,C_2)$ be the exotic exceptional object constructed in Theorem~\ref{thm:exotic-exceptional-curves}.
 The {\sf reduced ideal point gluing} of~$C_1$ and~$C_2$ is defined as the triangulated category

 i.e., the orthogonal complement in~$\Db(C_1,C_2)$ to the exceptional object~$\rE$. \end{definition}

 By definition, the category~$\Db(C_1,C_2)$ has two (incompatible) semiorthogonal decompositions

 In particular, \eqref{eq:rpg-sod} provides a new counterexample to the Jordan--H\"older property for semiorthogonal decompositions (for other counterexamples, see~\cite{K13, BBS, Krah}).